peteroupc/html3dutil/tutorials/overview.md

 <a id=The_Camera></a>
 ### The "Camera"

-The `H3DU.MathUtil` class contains methods that support the concepts of a "projection transform" and a "view transform", as are common in many 3D rendering libraries.
-If we use the concept of a "camera", the projection is like setting the camera&#39;s focus and lens, and the view transform is like setting its position and orientation. `H3DU.MathUtil` has methods for generating 4x4 matrices that represent some kinds of projection and view transformations, including `H3DU.MathUtil.mat4perspective` (a perspective projection) and `H3DU.MathUtil.mat4lookat` (a look-at view transform).
+The `MathUtil` class contains methods that support the concepts of a "projection transform" and a "view transform", as are common in many 3D rendering libraries.
+If we use the concept of a "camera", the projection is like setting the camera&#39;s focus and lens, and the view transform is like setting its position and orientation. `MathUtil` has methods for generating 4x4 matrices that represent some kinds of projection and view transformations, including `MathUtil.mat4perspective` (a perspective projection) and `MathUtil.mat4lookat` (a look-at view transform).
 For more information, see [**_The "Camera" and Geometric Transforms_**](http://www.codeproject.com/Tips/989978/The-Camera-and-the-Projection-and-View-Transforms).

 <a id=3D_Models></a>
 ### 3D Models